songroup/sonlab-website/_members/seungbin.md

   #orcid: 0000-0002-1042-0194
 ---

 **Seungbin Hong** is a M.S.–Ph.D. integrated course student in the Department of Chemistry at SNU.
-He received his B.S. chemistry from CNU.
+He received his B.S. chemical engineering from CNU.
 His current research interests focus on the ionic liquids and polymer adsorption studied by molecular dynamics simulations.